 If you were diagnosed with cervical cancer, just know that it’s usually very treatable -- especially if your doctor caught it early.
 If so, there are several options to treat it, relieve your symptoms, and help you live longer.

 First, your doctor will have to determine the cancer’s stage, meaning its size, and whether it has spread to other parts of the body.
-She will choose a treatment that's most likely to shrink the cancer based on the stage and what type of cervical cancer it is.
+They will choose a treatment that's most likely to shrink the cancer based on the stage and what type of cervical cancer it is.

-She will also consider your age and whether you want to maintain your ability to have children.
+They will also consider your age and whether you want to maintain your ability to have children.

 Cervical cancer treatments include: